dennisbartol/Ng-in-15-Points/README.md

 <b>3.
 Components and Templates:</b></br>
 Components are the building blocks of Angular applications.
 They consist of a TypeScript class and an HTML template.
-Here's an example of a simple component:
+Here's an example of a simple component.
+Typescript:</br>
 <code>
 // app.component.ts
 import { Component } from '@angular/core';